AMC-LAEB/flu-antiviral-stockpile/README.md

 python renewal.py simulate
 ```

+A typical run was completed in 16 seconds on an Apple M3 Max chip.
+The raw outputs (`numpy` arrays) can be found in the folder `renewal_model_output`.
+The simulated epidemic burden, tests, and antivirals distributed are displayed on the command line output.

-Additional command flags can be found by `python renewal.py simulate --help`
+Additional command flags can be found by: `python renewal.py simulate --help`

 ---
 ## Instructions